 An activist and humanist, Cynthia’s work often highlights the lost stories of her immediate worlds, while also transcending the marginalized groups she delineates in her work.
 This balance is delicate, but she walks it with effectual grace.
 This grace, and strength as a performer, has secured Cynthia performances at prestigious venues, including The Lincoln Theatre, The Columbus Museum of Art, The United Nations Information Center (Accra), TEDxDrewUniversity, and TEDxOhioStateUniversity (where she performed Honam, her most notable poem), among others.

 Cynthia Amoah is a Ghanaian-American poet, national speaker, and teaching artist.
-A 2025 GCAC Artist Elevated awardee, she received her MFA from The New School, where she was cited for Excellence in Poetry, and has been featured on three TEDx stages, The Lincoln Theatre, and the United Nations Information Center in Accra, Ghana, among many.
-Cynthia’s dynamic voice and commanding stage presence reflect the vibrant oral traditions of her homeland, which continue to shape her work.
-Her writing and performances often engage enduring questions of identity and belonging, displacement, migration, and uprootedness.
+She received her MFA from The New School where she was cited for Excellence in Poetry and has been featured on three TEDx stages, The Lincoln Theatre, as well as the United Nations Information Center in Accra, among many.
+Cynthia’s dynamic voice and strong stage presence reflects the colorful oral traditions of her homeland, which undoubtedly cultivates and shapes her work.
+Her writing and performances often concern the foraging questions that have to do with identity and belonging, with displacement, migration and uprootedness.

 Cynthia’s work has been published or is forthcoming in Nimrod Journal, University of Canberra Vice Chancellor’s Anthology, Ohio Humanities: Pathways, The Journal: A Literary Magazine, and The African Poetry Book Fund’s New-Generation African Poets Chapbooks by Akashic Books.
-Her chapbook, ‘Handrails,’ was published by Akashic Books in Fall 2021.
-She resides in Columbus, Ohio, with her family, where she facilitates workshops in poetry, positive thinking, confidence-building, and using voice as an instrument for strength, belonging, and social change.
+Cynthia’s chapbook ‘Handrails’ was published by Akashic in Fall 2021.
+She is the 2025 recipient of The Greater Columbus Arts Council’s Artists Elevated award, among many other awards and honors recognizing her literary and community contributions.
+She currently resides in Columbus, OH with her family where she facilitates workshops in poetry, positive-thinking, confidence-building, and using our voice as an instrument for strength and social change.
 For more information and inquiries, please visit www.cynthiaamoah.com.